2006 Estonian presidential election: The electoral campaign

 In March 2006 five of the six political parties in the Riigikogu appointed twelve potential candidates for the Parliament's election of the President of the Republic.
 On 11 May Laine Jänes, Liina Tõnisson, Peeter Tulviste, Jaan Männik, and Toomas Varek were eliminated from the race.
 On 28 June Aadu Must, Paul-Eerik Rummo, and Enn Eesmaa were eliminated.
 Finally, Jaak Aaviksoo was eliminated on 19 July, leaving two main candidates: Toomas Hendrik Ilves, who is a member of the Social Democrat Party, a former Ambassador of the United States, and a Minister of Foreign Affairs, and Ene Ergma, a former Minister and Deputy Parliamentary Speaker.

 Neither Ilves nor Ergma got the necessary two-thirds of the vote to become the president during the parliamentary rounds of voting on August 28 and 29.

 On 18 May the present president of Estonia Arnold Rüütel declared that he would be a candidate for re-election if the vote was decided by the electoral college, which occurs when the Parliament fails to elect a president with a two-thirds majority.
 Though, according to analysts, Rüütel had high chances in the electoral college and was supported by the People's Union and the Centre Party, he was constantly criticized for not having participated in the Riigikogu round and not taking part in debates.
 Rüütel held a poor command of the English language and was often criticised for his passive role in foreign affairs.

 He was mostly supported by the Russian-speaking population, older voters, the least educated and by those living in the country's rural zones.

 The end of his term was overshadowed by a scandalous story shown on the Estonian Television about Rüütel's teenage granddaughters running orgies in the presidential palace.

 Consequently, younger generations perceived their president as weak and incompetent and showed preference for Toomas Ilves, who was nominated as a candidate for the 2006 presidential election by the Reform Party, Union of Pro Patria and Res Publica, and his own Social Democratic party.

 His victory in the 2006 presidential election, that was named "clash of the eras", was regarded partially as a protest against the parties that supported Rüütel and as a rejection of the Soviet-era leader in favor of youthful and more liberal president.

 As Toomas Hendrik Ilves was the sole candidate in the third round of voting, he automatically qualified for a place in the fourth round of voting conducted with the Electoral College.
-On the 21st of September, Arnold Rüütel was nominated by at least 21 members of the Electoral College to participate in the fourth round of voting.
-On the 23rd of September, 174 out of the 345 available votes were polled for Toomas Hendrik Ilves for the position of the President of the Republic of Estonia.
+On 21 September, Arnold Rüütel was nominated by at least 21 members of the Electoral College to participate in the fourth round of voting.
+On 23 September 174 out of the 345 available votes were polled for Toomas Hendrik Ilves for the position of the President of the Republic of Estonia.
 As he obtained the majority (by a sliver; less 2 votes and it would have led to run-off) of the votes, he was elected as the President of Estonia.